iurilandolt/pipex/README.md

 	}

 In oposition if we're in the parent process we use `waitpid` to wait for a child with a matching id to stop.
+This is where we will pipe the output for subsequent `child()` iterations and eventualy to last command and `outfile`.

 We close the write end of the pipe `close(fd[1])` and redirect the input of the parent process `(STDIN_FILENO)` to the read end `(fd[0])` of the pipe.